Skip to content ↓

 The governing body is made up of representatives from the school staff, the parent community, the church community, the local community and the local authority.
 We have a wide range of backgrounds and skill sets that we bring to the role.
 We are passionate about supporting the school and ensuring that our children get the best possible education.

 As a governing body, our role is to provide strategic leadership and accountability within the school.
-We are responsible for the financial performance of the school, holding the headteacher to account for educational performance and providing a clear vision and strategic direction for the school.
+We are responsible for providing a clear vision and strategic direction, holding the headteacher to account for the educational performance and well-being of all pupils and for the financial performance of the school.
+As a Church school, the governing board must also ensure that a full and relevant programme of religious education and the study of Christianity is delivered by the school.

 As well as meeting as a full governing body, we also have a number of subcommittees that focus on specific aspects of the school: performance and communication, finance, HR and premises.